JumpinJimmy/Algs-and-DataStructure-Implementations/epi_ch8_linkedlists/notes_epi_ch8.md

 **8.4: Test for Overlapping Lists**

-*   Write a program that takes two cycle free singly linked lists and determines if there exists a node that is common to both lists
+*   Write a program that takes two cycle free singly linked lists and determines if there exists a node that is common to both lists _(note: exercise 8.5 should be tried as well)_

 `shared_ptr<ListNode<int>> CheckOverlapNoCycle(shared_ptr<ListNode<int>> list_a, shared_ptr<ListNode<int>> list_b)`